 South Africa is the world's leading platinum and rhodium producer, and the second-largest palladium producer after Russia.
 South Africa's production is sourced entirely from the Bushveld Complex, the largest known PGM-resource in the world.

 Platinum

-South Africa accounts over 80% of known global reserves of the PGMs.
 The Merensky Reef, stretching from southern Zimbabwe through to the Rustenburg and Pretoria regions, is the centre of platinum mining in South Africa, playing host to companies such as Rustenburg Platinum Mines and Bafokeng Rasimone Platinum Mines.

 Palladium